ricardodpcosta/ricardodpcosta.github.io/research.md

 - **Simple quadrature rules** for integration on the polygonal elements.
 - **There are no transformations** for the mapping since curved elements are avoided.

-The technique was developed in the FVM context for the 2D convection-diffusion problem with **general boundary conditions**, effectively achieving the sixth-order of convergence on unstructured meshes.
+The technique was developed in the FVM paradigm for the 2D convection-diffusion problem with **general boundary conditions**, effectively achieving the sixth-order of convergence on unstructured meshes.
 The proposed approach has received significant attention from the scientific community for its **simplicity**, **efficiency**, and **generality** in handling any boundary condition, and the extension to the FDM and DGM has already been successfully accomplished [3,4,5].

 ---